 - Do not flush unwanted prescription drugs - Studies have shown that the drugs are not removed by sewage treatment plants and have the potential to enter surface and ground waters.
 Prescription drug drop boxes are located in the main lobby areas of the Reno Police Department, Sparks Police Department and Washoe County Sheriff’s Office.
-Citizens can drop off prescription pills, pet medications, and over-the-counter medications, which will then be safely destroyed so that they cannot be abused and cannot harm our water supply through improper disposal.
+Citizens can drop off prescription pills, and over-the-counter medications, which will then be safely destroyed so that they cannot be abused and cannot harm our water supply through improper disposal.
 Liquids, sharps and inhalers are not accepted in the drop boxes, but residents can contact Nevada Hopes and the Northern Nevada Outreach team for proper disposal of syringes.
 The Round Up is usually held twice a year in the Spring and Fall.
 The last Round Up event was on Saturday, April 25th.
-Note: Before throwing out medicine containers, scratch out all identifying information on the prescription label to make is unreadable.
+Note: Before throwing out medicine containers, scratch out all identifying information on the prescription label to make it unreadable.
 This will help protect your identity and the privacy of your personal health information.

 Prescription Round Up Event Locations: Saturday, April 30, 2016 from 10 a.m. to 2 p.m.

 - Raleys on 930 Tahoe Blvd in Incline Village

 - Save Mart on 4995 Kietzke Lane, Reno

 - Walmart on 250 Vista Knoll Parkway, Reno